Directors | International Centre for Innovation and Workplace Learning

 Dr. Margaret Farren, (DCU), Director

 Dr. Margaret Farren - Associate Professor in the School of STEM Education, Innovation and Global Studies, Institute of Education, Dublin City University.
 Margaret chairs the Masters in Education and Training Management (Leadership) programme.
 She established the Masters in Education and Training (eLearning) programme in 2002 and chaired the programme until 2019.
-She supervises Masters students from a broad range of work contexts (public sector, private and voluntary) and PhD students who are using reflexive and collaborative research approaches that contribute to personal knowledge and knowledge in the field of practice.
+She supervises Masters students from a broad range of work contexts and PhD students who are using reflexive and collaborative research approaches that contribute to personal knowledge and knowledge in the field of practice.
 Margaret is also a teaching practice supervisor.
 She has acted as an external examiner for PhD theses for Universities in Ireland, UK, Australia and South Africa.
 Margaret was recipient of a Research Fellowship at Boston University in 2009.

 Margaret co-ordinates the Erasmus+ FRONTIERS project (2018-2021).
 Previously, 2010-2013 she was National coordinator for the EU Seventh Framework Pathway to Inquiry Based Learning project.
 She participated in the European Competitiveness and Innovation Framework Project 'Inspiring Science Education' (2013-2016) and the Erasmus+ Play4Guidance project (2014-2017).
 Margaret collaborates with the Professional Development Service for Teachers TiE and a recent project involved the design of an e-Tutoring course.
 Email: firstname.lastname@example.org Margaret's DCU profile Margaret's website